ItztrippleA/ItztrippleA/README.md

 - I have a background in Computer Science 💻(B-tech):

-- 🔭 I’m currently working on **[quickmechs Web and Mobile App in React and React-Native](https://quickmechs.com/home/mechanic-and-services/)**

 - 🌱 I’m currently sharpening my **Data Structures and Algorithms.** skills,

 - 👯 I’m looking to collaborate on **OpenSource Projects**